Broxmouth: Phase 1 (640/570 - 490/430 BCE)

-Phase 1 is the earliest era of permanent Iron Age occupation, but this period predates the construction of the hillfort.
+Phase 1 is the earliest period of permanent Iron Age occupation, but this period predates the construction of the hillfort.
 The earliest surviving element from this period and immediate predecessor to the hillfort was a large, palisaded enclosure with a shallow external ditch.
 The ditch was infilled at some point in Phase 1.
 Immediately outside of the palisade wall, built on top of the infilled ditches, were the remains of two roundhouses and a series of timber-built structures.
 There is evidence of early ironworking activity dating to Phase 1.
 Additionally, there were two inhumation graves (Graves 1 and 2) from Phase 1.
-Aside from the palisade trench and the graves, deposits associated with Phase 1 only survive beneath later Phase 2 and 3 ramparts in the West Entrance area, which protected the Phase 1 deposits from erosion.
+Aside from the palisade trench and the graves, deposits associated with Phase 1 only survive beneath the Phase 2 and 3 ramparts in the West Entrance area, which protected the Phase 1 deposits from erosion.
 Despite the limited survival of deposits and structures, the finds from Phase 1 indicate that Broxmouth may have been a "substantial early Iron Age settlement."